panique/tiny/README.md

 ## Installation

+1. If you run TINY from within a sub-folder, edit the folder's name in application/config/config.php and change `define('URL_SUB_FOLDER', 'tiny-master');`.
+If you don't use a sub-folder, then simply comment out this line.
-1. Edit the database credentials in `application/config/config.php`
+2. Edit the database credentials in `application/config/config.php`
-2. Execute the .sql statements in the `_installation/`-folder (with PHPMyAdmin for example).
+3. Execute the .sql statements in the `_installation/`-folder (with PHPMyAdmin for example).

 ## Goodies